 It is sometimes difficult to determine why a TMJ disorder has developed, but the following causes can all contribute to TMJ problems:

 - Injuries to the jaw, neck, or head

 - Arthritis in the jaw joint

 Freedom from the pain caused by TMJ disorders can vastly improve quality of life.
 At our practice, your well-being is a priority, so once a diagnosis of TMJ disorder is confirmed, we will work hard to develop and implement the best plan for your long-term recovery.

-TMJ Treatment in Pocatello, Blackfoot, and Preston, ID
+TMJ Treatment in Pocatello and Blackfoot, ID